 - Grammar checking: Grammarly can fix hundreds of complex grammatical errors, including subject-verb agreement, article use, and modifier placement, to name just a few.

 Because we’re passionate about this tool, we’ve become an affiliate for Grammarly, meaning that they pay us a small commission for each download through us.
 If you wish to download Grammarly, please consider using our link.

 - Use an eye-catching cover photo that you have the rights to.
 You can find such photos, license-free, on Unsplash, Pexels or Pixabay.
 Feel free to use your own photography, too.
 Just make sure to tell us where you got your photos from when you submit your article.
 To align with our colour scheme and brand, we may decide to change your photo.

 - Don’t promote.
-If you’re looking to sell/market products, Mind Cafe is the wrong place to do so.
-Sometimes we might agree to partner with brands or creators and enable promotion.
-If we have an agreement, promotion is acceptable.
-If not, however, please refrain from advertising.
+If you’re looking to sell or market products, Mind Cafe is the wrong place to do so.
+Leave out all promotion and CTAs.

 Our best-performing articles are those that draw upon external support and evidence from research, philosophies or approved theories.